ironbar/arc25/docs/05_Solution_Summary.md

 ARC can be solved (and will be solved) with many different approaches, but in this section, I will argue why search and learn will be the first approach to solve it.

+In the following subsections I will argue why I believe search and learn has advantages over the other approaches.

 #### Transduction and test-time training

 Although it was the dominant approach in the ARC24 prize and very likely one of the dominant approaches in ARC25, I do not believe it is the best bet to solve ARC-AGI-2 because:

 - Transduction does not seem to be the best way to solve the complex tasks from [ARC-AGI-2](https://arcprize.org/arc-agi/2/) that have multiple interacting rules.
-Code allows expressing any combination of rules.
+On the other hand, code allows expressing any combination of rules.
 - Predictions generated with transduction do not have any guarantee of being correct.
-Code can be tested with the training samples of each task, allowing rejection of incorrect programs.
+On the other hand, code can be tested with the training samples of each task, allowing rejection of incorrect programs.
 - The models used for transduction are black boxes.
-When doing program synthesis, we can interpret the generated code and make a better diagnosis of failures.
+On the other hand, when doing program synthesis, we can interpret the generated code and make a better diagnosis of failures.

 The advantage of transduction is that the signal when doing test-time training is much better and more direct than the one that can be obtained when doing test-time training with hindsight relabeling.
 Transduction can solve ARC, but I do not believe it is the easiest way to do it.
 Using more data for pretraining, an architecture with better inductive priors (that better represents the logic of the tasks), and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2.
 But it is easier to do it with induction.